SoniaZara/hello-world/README.md

 # hello-world
-New addition to group of good peoples
+New addition to group of good peoples.
 I am learn and need a help for raspberry pi project